 The Company maintains interests in several privately held companies primarily through its various venture capital funds.
 The Company's venture capital investment portfolio, @Ventures, invests in early-stage technology companies.
 These investments are generally made in connection with a round of financing with other third-party investors.
 Investments in which the Company's interest is less than 20% and which are not classified as available-for-sale securities are carried at the lower of cost or net realizable value unless it is determined that the Company exercises significant influence over the investee company, in which case the equity method of accounting is used.
 For those investments in which the Company's voting interest is between 20% and 50%, the equity method of accounting is generally used.
-Under this method, the investment balance, originally recorded at cost, is adjusted to recognize the Company's share of net earnings or losses of the investee are reflected in "Equity in income (losses) of affiliates and impairments" in the Company's accompanying consolidated statements of operations.
+Under this method, the investment balance, originally recorded at cost, is adjusted to recognize the Company's share of net earnings or losses of the investee company as they occur, limited to the extent of the Company's investment in, advances to and commitments for the investee.
+The Company's share of net earnings or losses of the investee are reflected in "Equity in income (losses) of affiliates and impairments" in the Company's accompanying consolidated statements of operations.

 The Company assesses the need to record impairment losses on its investments and records such losses when the impairment of an investment is determined to be other than temporary in nature.
 The process of assessing whether a particular investment's net realizable value is less than its carrying cost requires a significant amount of judgment.
 This valuation process is based primarily on information that the Company requests from these privately held companies who are not subject to the same disclosure and audit requirements as the reports required of U.S. public companies.
 As such, the reliability and accuracy of the data may vary.
-Based on the Company's evaluation, it recorded impairment charges related to its investments in privately held companies of approximately \$2.5 million, \$0.3 million and \$16.8 million for fiscal years 2011, 2010, and 2009, respectively.
+Based on the Company's evaluation, it recorded impairment charges related to its investments in privately held companies of approximately \$0.3 million, \$16.8 million, and \$2.6 million for fiscal years 2010, 2009, and 2008, respectively.
 These impairment losses are reflected in "Equity in income (losses) of affiliates and impairments" in the Company's accompanying consolidated statements of operations.

 Estimating the net realizable value of investments in privately held early-stage technology companies is inherently subjective and has contributed to significant volatility in our reported results of operations in the past and it may negatively impact our results of operations in the future.
 We may incur additional impairment charges to our investments in privately held companies, which could have an adverse impact on our future results of operations.
-A decline in the carrying value of our approximately \$12.0 million of investments in affiliates at July 31, 2011 ranging from 10% to 20%, respectively, would decrease our income from continuing operations by approximately \$1.2 million to \$2.4 million.
+A decline in the carrying value of our approximately \$13.0 million of investments in affiliates at July 31, 2010 ranging from 10% to 20%, respectively, would decrease our income from continuing operations by approximately \$1.3 million to \$2.6 million.